 Test the new pump

-After the cement dries, put the new pedestal sump pump in a container of water and plug it into the electric outlet.
+After the cement dries, put the new sump pump in a container of water and plug it into the electric outlet.
 Observe how the water runs out of the pipeline.
 If it is not flowing correctly, check for any clogs inside the pipeline.
 A snake or long piece of wire can dislodge any obstacles in the line.

 Put the new pump inside the sump basin